avedroid/avedroid.github.io/index.md

   * Scanned total # of APKs: 458,814

 ### Raw Scanning Result
-The scanning result will be shared after the decision of the paper related has been made.
+The scanning result will be shared after the decision of relevant paper has been made.